nitaybz/homebridge-sensibo-ac/README.md

 **To enable the extra "Climate React" switch**, add `"enableClimateReactSwitch": true` to your config.

+### Filter Cleaning Indication

+If you have the Filter Cleaning notifications feature in Sensibo (from Sensibo "Plus" subscription or via old account) it will appear in the AC settings in HomeKit in this form:

+1. **Filer Life Level** - Relative (0-100%) representation of the filter life level. calculated from the last time it was cleaned until the next time it should be clean
+2. **Filter Change Indication** - Boolean state represent whether the filter should be cleaned or not (based on usage time).
+3. **Reset Filter Indication** - Stateless button appears only in Eve app that resets the counter of the filter life. normally you would click this button right after you cleaned the filters.

 ### History Storage
 Enabling this feature will keep all measurements of temperature and humidity and will store them.
 Then, all the historic data will be viewable in Eve app under the accessory in a nice graph.